aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > In a schema.org MedicalObservationalStudy a study subject may have one or more health  condition outcomes.
 These outcomes include "diseases, injuries, disabilities, disorders and syndromes".
 Outcomes are, as a rule, more specific than the medical condition(s) that lead to an intervention.
 Those conditions -- in addition to "diseases, injuries, disabilities, disorders, syndromes" -- include signs, symptoms and test results.
 In SNOMED-CT medical conditions are more general and outcomes are more specific.
 [The list of outcomes](https://athena.ohdsi.org/search-terms/terms?conceptClass=Disorder&conceptClass=Clinical+Finding&domain=Condition&vocabulary=SNOMED&invalidReason=Valid&page=1&pageSize=15&query=) in SNOMED-CT is 88,000 concepts long.
 If the concept for your source variable is not on this list, our platform is able to grow it.
 You can catch up with [David on Discord](https://discord.com/channels/1283751225958862859/1305477082146410558) to this end.
 >
 > In the OHDSI research paradigm these health conditions correspond to outcome cohorts.
 In this paradigm entry events for outcome cohorts typically come from the OMOP CDM [condition_occurrence](https://ohdsi.github.io/CommonDataModel/cdm54.html#condition_occurrence) domain.
+>
+> Specify one or more schema.org HealthConditions as a triple here, where provenance is a "type" from [this](https://athena.ohdsi.org/search-terms/terms?vocabulary=Type+Concept&page=1&pageSize=15&query=) controlled vocabulary:
 ```
 <

-Specify one or more health condition outcomes as triple here...

 (variable name, concept_id, provenance)
 (variable name, concept_id, provenance)